qubard/jpeg-decompressor/README.md

 # How does it work?

-It's a convolutional network trained on noisy images generated using CIFAR-10 and their compressed counterparts.
+It's a convolutional network trained on compressed images generated using CIFAR-10 and their uncompressed counterparts.
 It can be expanded to images past `32x32` by running the decompressor on smaller parts of the larger image you want to decompress.

 There are only 2 convolutional layers, we use `elu` activation, maxpooling and batch norm.
 The final layer is a fully connected layer.
 A possible (better) architecture could to add a few `conv2d_transpose` layers to reconstruct the image instead of a `fully_connected` layer.